 “My God, I think I scraped the varnish off the underside of that poor kitchen table, hugging my knees so hard,” Haroldine says, laughing.
 “Oh yes, sweetie, now go get me that second big sack.
 Yeah, take the toilet paper around, would you?
 The bathrooms are really gonna get a workout.
 Lucas, oh good, I was looking for you– listen up, this is important.
 You see that drawer?
 You get out the hammer, and all the boxes of nails, and every last bit of string in that drawer, put them in this wooden box, and take it up to Penelope in the attic.
 Got it?
 Good boy.
 I know that woman saved my life, roping down the windows, and now I’ma never gonna hear the end of it.
 Has Hal got Claudia settled down?
 Good.
 Dav– have those animals out in the barn been fed and watered today?
 Dunno?
 Well, maybe you better go an’ check ’em.
 Keep an eye on those clouds, though, all right, an’ be careful, fer god’s sake.
 You got sense, you’re old enough.
 Go on, now!
 Now, where’s my batteries, I want some more batteries in these lamps…”

 “Hi Mom!”
 Lucas yells, sneakers thudding as he races over, drops the box for a moment, grabs her hand and squeezes.
 Then he looks at Hal, grinning.
 “Hi Mister Two Horses,” and then he’s picked up the box and he’s off, sneakers squeaking on the floor as if they’ve run through wet spots, and then he’s thudding up the stairs, panting.

-Grace sighs.
-“I should really check out that cellar, like Ruby says, and make sure– ”
+Claudia sighs.
+“I should really check out that hallway, like Ruby says, and make sure– ”

 He tightens his grip on her, looking cross, and she blinks at him.
 “Ain’t baby carriages old-fashioned?”
 Hal says abruptly, blinking sternly at her.